cac1031/COMP3311-23T3/Week5/useful-psql-commands.md

 - help → quick list of useful meta commands
 - \dt → list all table names in current schema
-- \dV → list all views in current schema
+- \dv → list all views in current schema
 - \df → list all user defined functions in schema
 - \i filename.sql → load in changes made from your source file
 - \q → exit psql